 Hiccups occur naturally, and often when we least expect them.
-You have likely heard countless stories of how to eliminate hiccups – from drinking a big glass of water to holding your breath.
-Does any of this advice actually work?
+You have likely heard countless myths on how to eliminate hiccups – from drinking a big glass of water to holding your breath.
+Does any of this advice work?
 To better understand that, you will want to know why hiccups occur in the first place.

 Your diaphragm pulls the air you inhale down into your lungs.
 That air flows back out of your lungs in the form of an exhale when your diaphragm relaxes.

 When your diaphragm has an involuntary muscle spasm, it results in a hiccup.